cvisscher/blue/bracket.md

 ## Vote

 **Round 5 (Final Four)** voting is open!
 [Voting link here](https://docs.google.com/forms/d/e/1FAIpQLSf_jUcP0UhBwQCm8BsV7F-z3WEnVEAo6P062xd-cJ9Rh898aw/viewform?usp=publish-editor).
+The Final Four includes:

+* #10 When I Survey The Wondrous Cross (350)
+* #4 Come Thou Fount of Every Blessing (314)
+* #6 When Peace Like A River (445)
+* #7 Great is Thy Faithfulness (408)

 This round closes the evening of Thursday April 2.
 The final round for the champion will close the evening of Saturday April 4.

 ## Results ##

 ### Round 4 Results ###
-A graphical summary of the Round 4 results [are given here](https://cvisscher.github.io/blue/assets/img/round-3-results.png).
+A graphical summary of the Round 4 results [are given here](https://cvisscher.github.io/blue/assets/img/round-4-results.png).

 ### Round 3 Results ###
 A graphical summary of the Round 3 results [are given here](https://cvisscher.github.io/blue/assets/img/round-3-results.png).